Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/using-observability-tools.md

     IP=$(kubectl get globalnetworkset threatfeed.feodo-tracker -ojson | jq '.spec.nets[0]' | sed -e 's/^"//' -e 's/"$//' -e 's/\/32//')
     kubectl -n dev exec -t centos -- sh -c "ping -c1 $IP"
     ```

+    b.
+Calico Cloud & Calico EE offer DNS policy which leveage `Network Sets` to whitelist the external access.
+You should be able to view the `external-apis` details in `Network Sets` view and you can add or delete Domain name with your calicocloud manager UI.

+    ```bash
+    # test egress access to www.azure.com
+    kubectl -n dev exec -t centos -- sh -c 'curl -m3 -skI https://www.azure.com 2>/dev/null | grep -i http'
+    # test egress access to www.bing.com
+    kubectl -n dev exec -t centos -- sh -c 'curl -m3 -skI https://www.bing.com 2>/dev/null | grep -i http'
+    ```
+    As access to `*.azure.com` is permitted and access to `*.bing.com` is denied we are able to whitelist domains as described next, you can also try to add `*.bing.com` in `external-apis` and test the connectivity again.

 6. Service Graph